iotaledger/iota-wiki/.github/CONTRIBUTING.md

 ## Content strategy

-The general menu structure of the WIKI website can be found in the readme file and is currently this:
+The general menu structure of the WIKI website can be found in the README file and is currently this:

    ![image](https://user-images.githubusercontent.com/77154511/126052955-8e0467b3-618c-4de3-8da5-efdef4dad55e.png)